dngupta/website/content/project/norkap.md

 title = "Northern Kerala Archaeology Project"

 # Project summary to display on homepage.
 summary = "Northern Kerala Archaeology Project, NorKAP for short, is a collaboration between Memorial University and the University of Kerala.
-The project, led by Dr Neha Gupta (Memorial) and Dr Rajesh SV (Kerala) examines long-term change in the social and political organization of past societies in the Bharathapuzha River Valley in northern Kerala.
-Premilinary results were presented at the Society for American Archaeology meetings in April 2017."
+The project, led by Dr Neha Gupta and Dr Rajesh SV (Kerala) examines long-term change in the social and political organization of past societies in the Bharathapuzha River Valley in northern Kerala.
+Preliminary results were presented at the Society for American Archaeology meetings in April 2017."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "fish-market.jpg"